Antonio Cotán: Valladolid

 On 8 August 2017, Cotán signed a two-year contract with fellow second-division club Real Valladolid, with Sevilla holding a buyback clause.
 He featured rarely during the campaign due to injury, in a promotion in the playoffs.

 Cotán left the Estadio José Zorrilla as a free agent on 30 January 2019, having failed to appear in any league matches in the season.

 Gimnàstic

 On 31 January 2019, Cotán agreed to a six-month deal at Gimnàstic de Tarragona of the second tier.
 He was used sparingly in his short spell, in an eventual relegation.

 Roda and Numancia

 On 25 July 2019, Cotán moved abroad for the first time in his career and joined Roda JC Kerkrade of the Dutch Eerste Divisie.
 On 2 September of the following year, he returned to his home nation after signing for CD Numancia, recently relegated to division three.

+Later career

+Cotán remained in the Spanish lower leagues until his retirement, representing UD Melilla and CD Tudelano.